California is a state that evokes images of creativity, innovation, and natural beauty.

 No matter what activities you choose, a trip to Joshua Tree is sure to leave you with unforgettable memories and a newfound admiration for this unique landscape.

-43. Visiting the San Diego Museum of Art
+43. San Diego Museum of Art

 The San Diego Museum of Art is a must-visit destination for art lovers.